snap-research/linkless-link-prediction/README.md

 ```
 ### Production Setting
 - **Pre-process dataset**
 In this work, we design a new production setting to resemble the real-world link prediction scenario.
 For more details, please refer to our paper.
 Our split datasets are already saved in ../data folder.
-If you want to apply this setting on our own datasets or split the datsets by your self, please change the dataset name ("dataset") in Line 205 in production_splitting_node.py file and run the following command:
+If you want to apply this setting on our own datasets or split the datsets by your self, please change the dataset name ("dataset") in Line 205 in generate_production_split.py file and run the following command:
 ```
-python production_splitting_node.py
+python generate_production_split.py
 ```
-- **Teacher GNN training.** We can change "sage" to "mlp" to obtain the supervised training results with MLP.
+- **Teacher GNN training.** Note: changing "sage" to "mlp" can reproduce the supervised training results with MLP.
 ```
 python main_sp_production.py --datasets=cora --encoder=sage --tranductive=production
 ```
 To reproduce the supervised results shown in Table 3, you can just simply run the following command.
-The results will be shown in /results.
+The results will be shown in results/.
 ```
 cd scripts/
 bash supervised_production.sh